-I am a wife to an amazing husband and a mother to four precious children.
-I got my degree in Psychology from Cal State University San Bernardino and worked in Emergency Medical Services before I had children.
-I love camping, kayaking, making deserts, pottery (although I’m no good at it) and can be caught not cleaning my kid’s rooms and reading books instead.
+I am a wife to an amazing husband and a mother to five precious children.
+I received my Bachelors degree in Psychology from Cal State University San Bernardino and worked in Emergency Medical Services before I had children.
+I love camping, kayaking, making deserts and traveling.
+If I were doing any other job, I would be a reviewer for resort vacation destinations.
 I fully believe that our lives are a gift from our Lord and Savior Jesus Christ and I have the utmost respect for those who take a leap of faith, are desperate for a second chance in the right direction and are ready to make changes towards a new chapter in their lives.
 I am most thankful for Christ’s unending love, unchanging mercy and unfailing forgiveness.
 Our family lives in the great state of Texas.